globalschoolfence-collab/FairfieldECDCRepo/README.md

 ## Customization Tips

 - **Colors**: Edit the gradient colors in `css/styles.css` (look for hex color codes like `#667eea`)
-- **Content**: Replace "Sunshine Daycare" with your daycare name throughout the files
+- **Content**: Replace "Fairfield Daycare" with your daycare name throughout the files
 - **Images**: Add real photos to the `images/` folder and replace emoji placeholders
 - **Contact Info**: Update address, phone, and email in `pages/contact.html`
 - **Hours**: Modify hours in `pages/services.html` and `pages/contact.html`